-- Simulated patients, who were involved in the simulation scenario, may also participate in debriefing.
-(Pascucci et al, 2014).
-In general, they should speak in the first person and can add value by sharing their perspective of participants interactions with them.
+- Simulated patients (aka standardized patients or patient actors), when involved in a simulation scenario, may also participate in debriefing (Pascucci et al, 2014).
+In general, they should speak in the first person and add value by sharing their perspective of participant interactions with them.

 - Many of the principles of simulation debriefing can also be applied to clinical debriefing, though many of the challenges of debriefing are amplified in this setting (see Clinical debriefing).

 - Debrief2Learn (website and podcast)